Definitions of value proposition are generally vague, confusing, and different depending on the source.

 - Show the proof.
 Is there a study that proves your claim?
 Or can you easily show the logic behind what you’re saying?
 Try to first introduce the proof for a claim before making the claim.
 For example, rather than saying, “This treatment cures cancer.
 There’s a study of 1,000 patients…” say, “According to a study of 1,000 patients, 95% of cancers can be cured with this treatment.”
 Starting with proof creates an expectation of truth.
 Starting with a huge claim makes people suspicious about everything that comes after that.

 - Guarantee it.
 Can you guarantee the results you’re promising?
 If you don’t believe you can deliver results strongly enough to guarantee them, why would anyone else believe you?
 But because of guarantee blindness, the usual 30-day money-back guarantee doesn’t make a big difference anymore.
-For example, I guarantee improved conversion rates if you follow the advice I give, and I give you your money back doubled if you don’t see a significant increase in your conversions.
+For example, I guarantee improved conversion rates if you follow the advice I give, and I give you your money back doubled if you don’t see a significant increase in your conversions (contact me if you’re interested).

 - Let someone else speak for you.
 People are so accustomed to inflated promises in marketing that your word is rarely enough.
 But when someone else speaks for you, people have much less cause for doubt.
 Testimonials and endorsements from recognized and respected experts are especially good at building trust, though testimonials from customers work very well too.
 For example, I rely on testimonials from marketing experts (some of whom are clients) to build trust on my home page.
 If I said the things they say about me, few people would believe me.